wenbinyugroup/ivabs/_sources/index.rst.txt

 We would love to have you help us improve the iVABS documentation.
 You can contribute to the iVABS documentation in the following ways:

 #.
 You can comment on specific page on the `iVABS documentation website <http://wenbinyugroup.github.io/ivabs>`_.
-#. `Add an issue <https://github.com/wenbinyugroup/ivabs/issues/new>`_ to  `the github repository <https://github.com/wenbinyugroup/ivabs>`_ for bug reports or feature request.
+#. `Add an issue <https://github.com/wenbinyugroup/ivabs/issues/new>`_ for bug reports or feature request.
+You need to signup on github.
 #. `Start a new discussion <https://github.com/wenbinyugroup/ivabs/discussions/new>`_ if you need help running the program.
+You need to signup on github.
 #.
 Modify existing files or contribute new files to `the github repository <https://github.com/wenbinyugroup/ivabs>`_.
+You need to signup on github and join the project team.

 License
 =============